galbus/Vagrant-PHP-Box/README.md

 ### Puppet Manifests

+If, during install, you did `cp -r puppet ../puppet` then the default Puppet files are overridden by files that should now exist in your project root in the 'puppet' directory.

-1. The default file at `puppet/manifests/site.pp` deals with the installation of Apache, MySQL and PHP and any other other terminal commands that are applied to the VM during provisioning.
+The default `puppet/manifests/site.pp` file deals with the installation of Apache, MySQL and PHP and any other other terminal commands that are applied to the VM during provisioning.

-2. The default file at `puppet/manifests/vhosts/app.local.pp` creates a single vhost accessible under http://app.local.
+The default `puppet/manifests/vhosts/app.local.pp` file creates a single vhost accessible under http://app.local.

-These default files can be overridden by copying the puppet directory into the project root (one level above). e.g:

-    cp -r puppet ../puppet

-Now you can add specific packages or versions at `../puppet/manifests/site.pp` or you could e.g. add multiple files at `../puppet/manifests/vhosts/` to set up multiple Virtual Hosts.
+You can add specific packages or versions at `/puppet/manifests/site.pp` or you could e.g. add multiple files at `/puppet/manifests/vhosts/` to set up multiple Virtual Hosts and the configuration will be stored in your repository.

 ## TODO